SQLDBAWithABeard/Beard-Aks-AEDS/README.md

 Pods and Containers Metrics
 ![grafanapodsandcontainers](images/grafanapodsandcontainers.png)

-You can view and search the logs in kibana using the Log Search Dashboard endpoint from `azdata arc dc endpoint list` Use the Data Controller username and password.
+You can view and search the logs in kibana using the Log Search Dashboard endpoint from `az arcdata dc endpoint list` Use the Data Controller username and password.
 Click the menu top left and choose discover to see the logs and then you can query or add filters to search them.

 ![kibanalogs.png](images/kibanalogs.png)